 - Example.
 The University of Pittsburgh Press has set up a partnership with the University Library System (ULS), where ULS is responsible for all costs associated with publication.
 This relationship is described in Library Journal by Rush Miller, the director of the ULS, as follows: "The press will continue to produce the hard copy and sell it for two years, then the title goes open access via D-Scribe."

-- Variant: government subsidies.
+- Variation: government subsidies.
 There are many forms of government subsidies for OA books: direct grants to OA publishers; in-house publication of OA books; tax deductions for non-profit publishers of OA books; budgetary support for public universities, which the institutions may use to support the publication of OA books.

 - Example.
 The Academy of Science of South Africa (ASSAf) Scholarly Publishing Programme, "focused on the enhancement of the quality, quantity and worldwide visibility of original, peer-reviewed publications produced by researchers in the public sector, and the fostering of a new generation of highly competent and productive scientists and scholars," is supported by the ASSAf's Scholarly Publishing Unit.

 - Example.
 HSRC Press is a South African non-profit publisher that publishes the research output of the South African Human Sciences Research Council and externally authored works.
 The press relies on subsidies from the national science system.